ipfs-inactive/blog/src/4-registry-mirror/index.md

 #### Run only what you were looking for

-Through cryptographic hashing -- the IPFS strategy to find, deliver and check that the content it received was what was requested -- you can always be sure that what you are running was what you were looking for.
+Just like git, IPFS verifies the content received using cryptographic hashing, making sure it is exactly what was requested -- you can always be sure that what you are running is what you asked for.

 #### Faster